 Ages three to five

 Children aged three or above can understand and follow instructions.
 They can also make a connection between their actions and the result.
-This is also the age when they like to do their own thing, which makes it necessary to teach them about boundaries.
+This is also the age when they begin developing their sense of self as separate from you, which makes it necessary to teach them about boundaries.
 Here are a few effective ways to discipline your child without punishing them.

 1. Positive discipline

 As the name says it, positive discipline for children focuses on what is right with the kid rather than what is wrong.
 The idea is to shift the child’s focus from what is negative to what is positive just by emphasizing only on what needs to be done.
 This works excellently with younger kids who can be conditioned.

 2. Guide the child